skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 so intently that he rather absentmidedly gets his food and drink and sets them down before him.
 Crolman, in his own little world, is quite oblivious to him.
-Crolman sits in his usual spot feeling around on the table before him obviously looking for his food, "Hungry!? …Thirsty?!"
+Crolman sits in his usual spot feeling around on the table before him obviously looking for his food, "Hungry!?
+...Thirsty?!"

 Crolman mumbles, "They won't like us.
 Not gonna be happy.
 Not our friends."